zhenrong-wang/hpc-now/README.md

 The `hpcopr.exe` is designed to be executed by the dedicated system OS user named `hpc-now`, which has been created by the installer in the last step.

 In order to run the `hpcopr.exe`, you'll need to set a password and switch to that user.
-See the stpes below:
+See the steps below:

 - For **Microsoft Windows**: